 Predator Challenge – Some geckos are incredibly good at blending into their environments.
 How quickly can you spot the hidden geckos in these environments?

-The Hunt for New Species – Activate a video interview of Anthony Geneva of the Academy of Natural Sciences to learn the importance of sequencing gecko DNA to catalogue biodiversity.
+The Hunt for New Species – Activate a video interview of Anthony Geneva of the Academy of Natural Sciences to learn the importance of sequencing gecko DNA to catalog biodiversity.

-Test Your Gecko IQ – Test your gecko knowlege on subjects from basic to bizzare.
+Test Your Gecko IQ – Test your gecko knowledge on subjects from basic to bizarre.